bio-tools/biotoolsRegistry/biohackathon.md

 ---
 ## More ...
-We can work on other topics, depending upon interest and progress as we proceed:
+We can work on other topics, depending upon interest and progress as we proceed, *e.g.*:

 * workflows in bio.tools: modelling, visualisation and curation
 * evaluation of [EDAM Browser](https://ifb-elixirfr.github.io/edam-browser/) (see [GitHub](https://github.com/IFB-ElixirFr/edam-browser)) ontology browser; issues, features and next steps